 Child Development Center Director

 Christina is a Northwest native who taught high school English and worked as a private tutor for a long time before coming to Phinney Ridge Lutheran as Office Manager.
+This year she accepted with gratitude and excitement a promotion to serve as Parish Administrator.

 Children’s Choir Director